SeoAntor124/github-pages/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# GitHub Pages
+# Tempmail for GitHub Pages

-_Create a site or blog from your GitHub repositories with GitHub Pages._
+_Explore how you can enhance your GitHub Pages projects using temporary email services like Tempmail._

 </header>